 Avoiding emotional escalations that come with family dynamics is crucial to a smooth family business transition.
 But if there is a tendency to avoid conflict due to a fear of rocking the boat, this could prevent involved parties from addressing underlying issues.
 As a result, businesses are left with a haphazard or non-existent succession plan.

-The key to minimizing emotional decision-making is to clearly establish the purpose of the exit.
+The key to minimizing emotion-based decision-making is to clearly establish the purpose of the exit.
 Describe what a “win” looks like for everyone.
 Doing this gives each person the opportunity to step back and view the situation through a business perspective.

 Avoid the desire to wait until everything is “figured out” to include family members in the discussion.
 This will only fuel resentment, creating divisions in the family.

 The harsh reality is that not every family member provides the same value to the business.
 This will come to the forefront when establishing a succession plan.
-Any existing resentment must be acknowledged and differences reconciled through positive discussions.
+Any existing resentment must be acknowledged, and differences reconciled through positive discussions.
 Not doing so will only breed further resentment in future generations.

-Opening and honest dialogue will remove ambiguity and ease discomfort for everyone involved.
+An open and honest dialogue will remove ambiguity and ease discomfort for everyone involved.
 Combine this with starting early, and families will be well on their way to a smoother transition.

 The good news is that each generational transition will be easier than the first one.
 Family business owners who are pro-active and start succession planning early will set their business up for multi-generational success.